Special Projects

 Storyboards for the project. (click to enlarge)

-Built in 1910 and regarded as “the largest colored theater in the world” the Howard Theater provided a venue for rising stars and various superstars from Ella Fitzgerald and Ray Charles to Dizzy Gillespie and Stevie Wonder.
+Built in 1910 and regarded as “the largest colored theatre in the world” the Howard Theatre provided a venue for rising stars and various superstars from Ella Fitzgerald and Ray Charles to Dizzy Gillespie and Stevie Wonder.

-Thirty-two years after closing down, The Howard Theatre has reopened with state-of-the-art architecture, enhanced audio-visual systems and lighting, a full-scale restaurant and bar, and stylish accommodations for public and private events.
+Thirty-two years after its closing, The Howard Theatre reopened with state-of-the-art architecture, enhanced audio-visual systems and lighting, a full-scale restaurant and bar, and stylish accommodations for public and private events.

 In 2006, Shawn co-produced a trailer for the Howard Theatre Restoration Project in Washington, D.C.